damianmcdonald/aws-cognito-authentication-s3/README.md

 `aws-cognito-authentication-s3` demonstrates the creation of an [AWS Cognito](https://aws.amazon.com/cognito/) User Pool, User Pool Client and Identity Pool.

-Additionally, the project creates an S3 Bucket with per AWS Cognito username prefixes with permissions per prefix restricted to individual AWS Cognito users.
+Additionally, the project creates an S3 Bucket with per AWS Cognito username prefixes and permissions per prefix restricted to individual AWS Cognito users.

 The project is based on the parent project [cognito-s3-cloudformation-example](https://github.com/franzwong/cognito-s3-cloudformation-example) as created by [Franz Wong](https://github.com/franzwong).